Wear a face coveringYou must wear a face covering for your entire journey

 Some stations will stay closed so that our staff can work at busier stations to help manage congestion.
 Each station has an operational plan for congestion.
 Staff will prevent stations from becoming overcrowded.
 We've also increased our queuing capabilities at stations across London and have published hotspot data for the busiest stations and lines.

 Some stations with lift-only access will also stay closed as social distancing isn't possible.

-Remode - encourage everyone to shop locally and walk or cycle.
-When schools reopen, children should walk if they can.
+Remode - encourage everyone to shop locally and walk or cycle if they can.
+When schools reopen, children should walk if possible.
 The return of three primary school year groups could generate around 168,000 bus journeys.

 Retime - retime our start and end times across different industries, across London.
 This should include schools and construction sites, while other sectors sequence their return to work.

 Rescale - we need to make structural changes to our road network to increase capacity and ensure the Tube and bus network isn't overwhelmed.
 We're also creating more space for walking and cycling through Streetspace for London.